-▶ JGSPG invested more than PHP 1 million to provide its host community with medical missions for 600 individuals, emergency aid training for 30 people, donation of two container vans, and other community assistance.
+JGSPG invested more than PHP 1 million to provide its host community with medical missions for 600 individuals, emergency aid training for 30 people, donation of two container vans, and other community assistance.

-and JGSPG's Occupational Health and Safety Management System under OHSAS 18001:2007 contributes to a unified system of quality, safety, and environmental management objectives any mortalities help prevent from hazardous chemicals and environmental contamination.
+URC and JGSPG's Occupational Health and Safety Management System under OHSAS 18001:2007 contributes to a unified system of quality, safety, and environmental management objectives that help prevent any mortalities from hazardous chemicals and environmental contamination.